 This enable more, especially for the Github users:

 - better visibility (a classic Github project is on the projects page)

 Github users can edit pages online.

 If you already have a local copy of the offlineimap repository, run the dedicated script.

 You’ll have a local copy of the sources.
-From there, make a fork of the mirror and add a reference to it like this:
+From there, make a fork of and add a reference to it like this: